Erich Rudorffer: Mediterranean Theater

-On 17 April 1943, Rudorffer was appointed Gruppenkommandeur (group commander) of II.
-Gruppe of JG 2.
-He replaced Hauptmann Adolf Dickfeld in this capacity who had been transferred to II.
-Gruppe of Jagdgeschwader 11 (JG 11—11th Fighter Wing).
-A little over two months later, on 30 June, he was transferred again, taking command of IV.
+On the Eastern Front

+On 30 June, Rudorffer was transferred again, tasked with the creation of a newly formed IV.
 Gruppe of Jagdgeschwader 54 (JG 54—54th Fighter Wing) on the Eastern Front.
 Command of II.
 Gruppe of JG 2 was handed over to Hauptmann Kurt Bühligen.
+The Gruppe was created at Jesau near Königsberg and planned for deployment in the combat area of Army Group North, roughly in the area south of Lake Ilmen, Leningrad and along the Volkhov.
 When on 30 July Hauptmann Heinrich Jung, the commander of II.
 Gruppe of JG 54 was killed in action, Rudorffer was again transferred, taking command of II.
 Gruppe on 1 August.
 Command of IV.
 Gruppe was temporarily assigned to Hauptmann Alfred Teumer before it officially was handed to Hauptmann Rudolf Sinner on 14 September.

+In early August, II.
+Gruppe was based at an airfield near Siversky, located approximately 65 km south-southwest of Leningrad.
 He claimed his first victory in that theater on 7 August.
-Due to the experience gained in combat with the RAF he achieved considerable success.
+Due to the experience gained in combat with the Royal Air Force (RAF) he achieved considerable success.
 During his first sortie on 24 August 1943, 5 Soviet aircraft were downed in 4 minutes.
 On 11 October 1943, Rudorffer was also credited with his 100th aerial victory.
-He was the 55th Luftwaffe pilot to achieve the century mark.
+He was the 55th Luftwaffe pilot to achieve this.
 In aerial combat near Teremky and Glychow, he claimed a Yak-7, his 100th victory, at 12:22, a LaGG-3 at 12:22, and three more Yak-7 shot down at 12:24, 12:25 and 12:27 respectively.

-On 6 November 1943, Rudorffer was credited with 13 aerial victories, eight Yak-7s and five Yak-9s in the timeframe 13:00 to 13:17, taking his total to 122 aerial victories.
+On 3 November, Soviet forces launched the strategic operation leading to the Battle of Kiev.
+Three days later, Rudorffer was credited with 13 aerial victories, eight Yak-7s and five Yak-9s from 13:00 to 13:17, taking his total to 122 aerial victories.
+On 1 January 1944, Rudorffer was promoted to Major (major), with a rank age dated 1 May 1944.